theldoria/theldoria.github.io/source/_posts/2013-06-25-post-with-octopress.markdown

 ---
 layout: post
-title: "Post with octopress"
+title: "Post with Octopress"
 date: 2013-06-25 21:50
 comments: true
 categories: blog
 tags: octopress
 ---
-This is my first post with octopress.
+This is my first post with [Octopress](http://octopress.org) (a framework designed by [Brandon Mathis](http://brandonmathis.com) for [Jekyll](http://github.com/mojombo/jekyll), the blog aware static site generator powering [Github Pages](http://pages.github.com)).
 Now I'm gonna look around to find out how it work's and if I cand use it as a tool to store useful information an knowledge about hacking.

 ## Code Snippets
 First of all: it is possible to [include code snippets](http://octopress.org/docs/blogging/code) in posts, in several ways, and for many languages.
 For example, a snippet for ruby, using backticks (used by github):